UniversalAptronym/Locus-Server/README.md

 Follow these instructions step by step to make a secure communication hub / home server.
 Each step links to a detailed list of instructions.

 We want to make this project accessible to _as many people as possible_, which means these instructions are written for people with little to no experience building computers, making websites, or self-hosting.
 Consequently, we've made individual steps in this guide as simple as possible.
-That also means that there are a lot of steps.
-Don't let the length of the guide intimidate you!
+That also means that there are a lot of steps, but don't let the length of the guide intimidate you!
 (If you're an IT expert, you may find these instructions overly detailed; we hope they're still useful to you.)
 Whether you're a novice with computers and need your hand held through each step, or if you're an IT expert who happens to trip over some particular pain point, we don't want anyone to give up on making a home server because we didn't explain it carefully enough.

  1. Decide what you're getting.